WebisD/Advance-network-topics/Semana 2 - Sockets/README.md

 ### First Access

-In the first access the server will send to you a welcome message
+In the first access the server will send the client a welcoming message

 ![first-access](Images/ex2FirstAccess.png)

 ### Make math operation plus

-Ask to the two numbers and the number code of operation, in this case the first operation
+Asks the client for the two numbers and the code of the oeration, in this case the first operation.

 ![commandOperationPlus](Images/ex2CommandsPlus.png)

 ### Make math operation minus

-Ask to the two numbers and the number code of operation, in this case the second operation
+Asks the client for the two numbers and the code of the oeration, in this case the second operation

 ![commandOperationMinus](Images/ex2CommandsMinus.png)

 ### Make math operation divide

-Ask to the two numbers and the number code of operation, in this case the third operation
+Asks the client for the two numbers and the code of the oeration, in this case the third operation

 ![commandOperationDivide](Images/ex2CommandsDivide.png)

 ### Make math operation multiply

-Ask to the two numbers and the number code of operation, in this case the fourth operation
+Asks the client for the two numbers and the code of the oeration, in this case the fourth operation

 ![commandOperationMultiply](Images/ex2CommandsMultiply.png)